 The law requires that this content be taught once in middle school and once in high school.
 It is the policy of the Enterprise Elementary School District that this instruction will not extend beyond these required grades.
-The curriculum is divided so that anti-trafficking is generally taught in 7th grade, and sexual health and HIV prevention are taught in 8th grade.
+The curriculum is divided so that sex trafficking prevention is taught in 7th grade, and sexual health and HIV prevention are taught in 8th grade.